By Marie-Astrid Calmettes (Egyptologist), Jessica Kaiser (Osteologist), and Brian V. Hunt

 Hatmehyt: a sacred connection to Mendes

 The woman in burial 407 was interred with a collar made of beads and a faience amulet, about 13 cm high, to protect her in the afterlife.
 Initially we thought the amulet represented Isis, a very powerful and important mother-goddess of late Egyptian history.

-Hatmehyt was a local deity, native to Mendes in the 16th nome of Lower Egypt.
+Hatmehyt was a local deity, native to Mendes, a town in the eastern Delta.
 The goddess is often shown seated on a throne with a fish headdress and occasionally crisscrossed with incised lines, perhaps to indicate water.
 On our amulet, the tail of the fish was long, going down the back of the goddess’ head and then curling back up to create a loop for attaching the amulet to the necklace.

 Occasionally Hatmehyt is depicted solely as a fish, like the amulets in the British Museum described by Egyptologist W.M.
 Flinders Petrie.
 But her identity is more secure when she takes the form of a woman with a fish headdress, as is the case with our specimen.

 Very little is known about Hatmehyt.
 She seems to have been a minor goddess, important in Mendes but perhaps not beyond it.
 Her earliest documented appearance is in the 21st Dynasty, but she may date from earlier periods.

 Her epithet “Foremost of the Fishes” is known from the Old Kingdom in the geographical processions with rows of nome deities offering the products of their nome to the gods.
 But the name “Hatmehyt” is not known before the Ramesside period.